DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 • 4.
 Manage other database objects

+This makes it easy to control the organization and layout of your database.
 Data Definition Language is a part of the SQL language.
 It plays a vital role in creating and maintaining the core foundation of your database.
-It allows you to define and structure the database properly.

 DDL is a syntax used to create, modify, and delete objects.
 It looks like a programming language, but its goal is specifically defining data structures inside a database.
 Its purpose is to create and manage the storage structures for data within databases.